Cover-up costs Britain a 14 year lead in developing SALi Technology

 Copies of the research contract are held by The Small Business Service and Manchester University.

-How Britain lost a ten year technology lead
+How Britain lost a twelve year technology lead

 For some reason that has never been explained, the contractually agreed materials were not used for the Manchester University research.
 One thing is certain.
 Bill's research supervisor at the University was uneasy about the media attention he was receiving and the prospect of the fortune he was likely to earn from successful SALi based products.
 He had been throwing spanners into the SALi development works since Bill first started at the University in 1996.